Getting Started with the µTest++ Testing Framework

 v2.3.x (2022-02-19)

-Deprecate run_test_case(func, name)
+The run_test_case(func, name)

-in favour of
+function has been deprecated in favour of run_test_case(name, func)

-, to prepare for variadic templates.
+, in preparation for the adoption of variadic templates.

 v2.x (2021-03-01)

-The C++ namespace was renamed from os
+The C++ namespace was changed from os

 to micro_os_plus